elixir-lang/elixir-lang.github.com/install.markdown

 Notice that depending on how you installed Erlang, Erlang binaries won't be available in your PATH.
 Be sure to have Erlang binaries in your [PATH](http://en.wikipedia.org/wiki/Environment_variable), otherwise Elixir won't work!

-## Setting PATH environmental variable
+## Setting PATH environment variable

 It is highly recommended to add Elixir's bin path to your PATH environment variable to ease development.